 The result has been positive.
 Anecdotes claim that it’s dramatically reduced congestion on embarkation day, making waits much shorter.

 But what if your port doesn’t have staggered check-in?
 Well, often simply waiting a little longer to board can make security and check-in a breeze.
 We’d suggest going about 45 minutes before check-in closes.
 By that time the number of people checking-in is usually in the single-digits, making the wait non-existent.

-Verdict: If you absolutely have to board right when check-in opens, then FTTF is worth it.
+Verdict: If you love to board right when check-in opens, then FTTF is well worth it.
 Otherwise, staggered check-in or just arriving a little later means spending very little time in line.

 First access to your stateroom

 With having to turnover thousands of cabins in just a few short hours, it can mean that passengers have to wait a little bit before their cabin is ready for them.
 Faster to the Fun guarantees that your room will be ready when you board.

 We like this perk a lot.
 Sure, if your room isn’t ready you can just hang out by the pool, or hit the welcome buffet.
 But that means having to lug your carry-on luggage with you.
 It sounds much nicer to have your room ready right when you board.

 Again, this is when simply embarking a little later in the check-in window can make all the difference.
 We’ve never had a cabin not be ready when boarding later in the check-in period.